 Nehemiah 4:10,12-14 NLT

-The people were tired, and were terrified of the threat of possible danger or violence.
-Nehemiah’s response to this was to:
+The people were tired, and they were terrified of the threat of possible danger or violence.
+Nehemiah responded in three key ways:

 Strengthen the Weak Points